Eleven Tips to Improve Your Accounts Receivable Turnover

 5. Provide discounts for early payment

-Incentivizing early payment might come at a cost but the cash inflow and time saved on collections could outweigh the cost of the discount.
+Incentivizing early payment might come at a cost, but the cash inflow and time saved on collections could outweigh the cost of the discount.

 You can set your payment terms to be 1% 10 Net 30, which entitles your customer to a 1% discount on the bill if payment is made by day 10 of invoice date.
-Customers looking to reduce cost might be more inclined to maximize this discount and boost your cash inflow in a short time span.
+Customers looking to reduce costs might be more inclined to maximize this discount and boost your cash inflow in a short time span.

 6. Use cloud-based software

 Cloud-based accounting software makes your billing and accounts receivable process easier.
-Working in the cloud lets you access your financial data from anywhere and collaborate with your bookkeeping team in real-time.
+Working in the cloud lets you access your financial data from anywhere and collaborate with your bookkeeping team in real time.

 At Enkel, we love using Xero and QuickBooks Online for working with small to midsize business customers because they’re easy to use and provide a high level of functionality